fll-pigeons/gamechangers/docs/AltProgLangs.md

 * [LEGO EV3 MicroPython](https://education.lego.com/en-us/support/mindstorms-ev3/python-for-ev3)
 Visual Studio Code version 1.31 or above with EV3 MicroPython extension installed SD Card for EV3 Brick: Micro SDHC (min.
 4GB, max.
 32GB) with Application Performance Class A1
   * uses new [Pybricks MicroPython](https://pybricks.com/) runtime and library (called Brickman on the EV3).
-LEGO Education tested and approved version 2.0 of [Pybricks MicroPython](https://pybricks.com/)  as the official EV3 MicroPython application.
+LEGO Education has tested and approved version 2.0 of [Pybricks MicroPython](https://pybricks.com/)  as the official EV3 MicroPython application.
   * [Pybricks MicroPython](https://pybricks.com/) is a program included with [EV3dev](http://www.ev3dev.org/) virtual machine/runtime
   * It also comes with a dedicated Visual Studio Code extension that includes project templates and documentation to get started.
   * Includes debugging